bbauska/Coursera-Bootstrap/README.md

 -   [The 5 Most Popular Front-end Frameworks Compared](https://www.sitepoint.com/most-popular-frontend-frameworks-compared/)

-<h4>Responsive Design and Bootstrap Grid System: Objectives and Outcomes
+<h4>Responsive Design and Bootstrap Grid System: Objectives and Outcomes</h4>

 In this lesson, you will be given an overview of responsive web design and an introduction to the Bootstrap grid system.
 The exercises will